Updated: Sep 12

 There is no particularly emotional or retrospective reason behind this celebration, however, as he claimed that the idea for such a celebration came to his mind only after scoring the goal against Chelsea, adding that the reason behind this pose was the fact that he is a yoga man and regularly does yoga.

 Being one of the most valuable footballers in 2021, Salah has numerous sponsorship deals across the world, with the most notable one being with the sportswear giants, Adidas.
 Per his contract, he wears Adidas X18 football boots and even had an appearance in the manufacturer’s 2018 World Cup commercial.
 Being such an effective winger for Liverpool, Salah got the overall rating of 90 in EA Sports’ FIFA 21.
-His net worth is believed to be over £15 million, as he lives his life in luxurious houses, driving unbelievably expensive cars.

-Mohamed Salah personal life
+V. Mohamed Salah personal life

 Below we will be taking a look at The Egyptian Messi’s personal life, from his family and children to his philanthropic and humanitarian endeavors.
 So follow us below as we delve into the more personal side of Mohamed Salah biography for a change.